Hula in Hilo: The 57th Annual Merrie Monarch Festival

 At the heart of the Merrie Monarch Festival is the prestigious three-day hula competition featuring the best women’s and men’s hula hālau, along with the Miss Aloha Hula competition for female dancers.
 Here, hula aficionados and Hawaiian culture enthusiasts unite as gifted practitioners vie for the Hula Kahiko, Hula ‘Auana and Miss Aloha Hula awards.

 More than just a competitive venue for talented hālau, the Merrie Monarch competition breathes life into the heart of Hawai‘i, preserving a thriving cultural renaissance that seeps into every aspect of the festival.
-Hālau and individual performances started on Wednesday and continue through Saturday, April 27 at the Edith Kanaka‘ole Stadium.
+Hālau and individual performances will start on Wednesday, April 16 and continue through Saturday, April 18 at the Edith Kanaka‘ole Stadium.
 For a complete list of events, visit the Merrie Monarch Festival website.

 [A version of this article appears in the print edition of This Week Big Island]